Army Corps says it isn't required to dredge Cleveland harbor

 The Corps says the sediment isn’t toxic and can be dumped in the lake, but the state argues the sediment is polluted and should go into a containment dike.

-Dredging this year on the Cuyahoga (ky-uh-HOH’-guh) River shipping channel didn’t begin until November after the Corps reached an agreement with Ohio regulators in the long-running dispute over costs.
+Dredging this year on the Cuyahoga River shipping channel didn’t begin until November, after the Corps reached an agreement with Ohio regulators in the long-running dispute over costs.

+Port of Cleveland spokesman Jade Davis said the Army Corps made the same arguments last year, and they were rejected by a federal judge.

+The Army Corps delayed the $3.7 million dredging project this year until Nov.
+14. A pump on an excavator-mounted barge broke down Dec.
+9, in what Army Corps construction branch chief Matthew Snyder described as “a pretty significant breakdown.”
+He said it must be rebuilt before dredging of the remaining five miles of shipping channel can resume.